What do protecting forests, fighting for climate, and upholding human rights have to do with each other? Everything.

 These are the people at the front lines of deforestation, climate change, and systemic racism.
 These are the communities that live with the highest environmental impacts of destructive corporations, and suffer the abuses of human rights that come with it.

 When equality, equity, and the respect for basic rights are guaranteed for all human beings, only then can we guarantee the protection of rainforests and our global climate.

-When labor rights and the environment are fought for side by side, we not only ensure safer working conditions, we also work to build a future that is just, economically viable and climate-stable.
+When human rights and environmental justice are fought for side by side, we not only ensure safer working conditions, strengthen community land rights, decrease pollution, and benefit from the ancient expertise of Indigenous peoples to manage rainforests, we also work to build a future that is just, equitable, economically viable and climate-stable.